TaygaHoshi/tt-project/Character - Paths/Path of Bards.md

 **Range:** 5 meters
 **Duration:** (1 + C/3) rounds
 **Effect**
 	For the duration of this technique, your target can use a rapid action and a prepared action in the same round.
+This technique does not stack.

 ## Improve Appearance
 **Category:** Utility